eclipse-sumo/sumo/docs/web/docs/Specification/Containers.md

 | Attribute   | Type  | Range | Default | Remark                                                                                                                                                             |
 | ----------- | ----- | ----- | ------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | probability | float | ≥0    | 1       | this is only evaluated if a container has multiple plans, the probability values of all plans do not have to add to 1, they are scaled accordingly before choosing |

-## ContainerFlow

-A containerFlow has the same role as a flow.
-It allows to specify a sequence of containers with the same plan (or distribution of plans) with a single input element.

 ## Intermodal Routing